Aphexus/SDRSliceGrabber/README.md

 ## Architecture

 The Spring Batch program will download files from DTCC's public reporting website and save the files themselves to S3 while inserting the individual records into a MySQL database so that CORRECT and CANCEL messages can be processed.
-Whether or not this post processing occurs depends on the first command line argument, either LAMBDA or BATCH.
+Whether or not this post-processing occurs depends on the first command line argument, either LAMBDA or BATCH.

 The execution path of a single job is provided below (one job = date + asset class):